le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 40%, which have 40-45 keys.
 Keep in mind that the lower the form factor, the more layers your keymap will have, which apart from raising its complexity might also end up requiring more effort to type a key that you need frequently.
-For example A 40% keyboard can't support number keys on its default layer, which means that each time you want totype a number or a symbol, you'll have to switch layer.
+For example a 40% keyboard can't support number keys on its default layer, which means that each time you want to type a number or a symbol, you'll have to switch layer.

 #### Keymap